Islamic Republic of Afghanistan

 GOVERNMENT AND POLITICAL CONDITIONS

 The government's authority is growing, although its ability to deliver necessary social services remains largely dependent on funds from the international donor community.
 Between 2001-2006, the United States committed over $12 billion to the reconstruction of Afghanistan.
 At an international donors' conference in Berlin in April 2004, donors pledged a total of $8.2 billion for Afghan reconstruction over the three-year period 2004-2007.
 At the end of January 2006, the international community gathered in London and renewed its political and reconstruction support for Afghanistan in the form of the Afghanistan Compact.
+Donors pledged continued assistance for the rebuilding of the country at the 2008 international conference in support of Afghanistan in Paris.

 With international community support, including more than 40 countries participating in Operation Enduring Freedom and NATO-led International Security Assistance Force (ISAF), the government's capacity to secure Afghanistan's borders to maintain internal order is increasing.
 Responsibility for security for all of Afghanistan was transferred to ISAF in October 2006.
 As of November 2007, some 70,000 Afghan National Army (ANA) soldiers had been trained along with some 79,000 police, including border and highway police.
 Reform of the army and police, to include training, is an extensive and ongoing process, and the U.S. is working with NATO and international partners to further develop Afghanistan's National Security Forces.